Chair, Psychology Department

 Personal Website: http://faculty.juniata.edu/mckellop

-Dr. McKellop joined the Juniata faculty in 2002 as an assistant professor of psychology.
-He earned a summa cum laude bachelor's degree in psychology from The Ohio State University in 1994.
+Dr. McKellop joined the Juniata faculty in 2002 as an Assistant Professor of Psychology.
+He was promoted to Associate Professor in 2008 and to Full Professor in 2014.
+McKellop earned a bachelor's degree in psychology with summa cum laude honors from The Ohio State University in 1994.
 He earned a master's degree in clinical-child psychology in 1996 and a doctorate in clinical-child psychology in 2000, both from the University of Cincinnati.

 Dr. McKellop's professional background includes training in clinical psychology, developmental psychology, pediatric psychology, and pediatric neuropsychology.
-His teaching interests include courses in abnormal psychology, health psychology, clinical psychology, and psychology and film.
+His teaching interests include courses in abnormal psychology, health psychology, media psychology, and the psychology of war and terrorism.

-Prior to coming to Juniata, McKellop was a visiting professor at Indiana University-Bloomington and a postdoctoral fellow at Children's Hospital Medical Center in Cincinnati, Ohio.
-He completed his clinical residency at Children's Hospital in Columbus, Ohio.
+Prior to coming to Juniata, McKellop was a Visiting Professor at Indiana University-Bloomington and a postdoctoral fellow at Children's Hospital Medical Center in Cincinnati, Ohio.
+He completed his clinical residency at Nationwide Children's Hospital in Columbus, Ohio.
 During his undergraduate years at Ohio State, McKellop worked as a research assistant in the Departments of Psychology and Psychiatry.

-McKellop's research interests include behavioral aspects of health, popular media portrayals of psychologists and mental disorders, stress/coping in children and adolescents, and gender influences on child development.
+McKellop's research interests include the scholarship of teaching and learning (SoTL), behavioral aspects of health, influence of popular media on individuals, and gender influences on human development.
 His research has been published in academic journals such as Child Neuropsychology and the Journal of Pediatric Psychology.
-He is a member of the Association of Psychological Science and the Society for Teaching of Psychology.
+He is a member of the Association for Psychological Science and the Society for the Teaching of Psychology.

 He is married to Dr. Kathryn Westcott.
 They have two awesome children, Ethan and Carly.
 When he can find some free time, McKellop enjoys all types of music and movies, spending time with family, hiking, skiing, and, of course, watching Ohio State football.